Friday, December 24, 2010

 Obviously, there was nothing for it but to stop and retrieve the wayward item.
 I reluctantly slammed the car to a stop, praying I hadn't busted any axles, leaped out the door, and ran back to find the license plate.
 There it was, lying in a pool of mud.
 I grabbed it up, paused long enough to take stock of the situation, and — much to my horror — heard footsteps in the woods, making a beeline toward me.
 Running toward me.

-God awmighty.
-Back into the car, and off we went again, and...somehow...before I knew it, I was out of the woods and back on the road that led to the high school.
+Damn.
+Back into the car, and off we went again, and... somehow... before I knew it, I was out of the woods and back on the road that led to the high school.
 From there, I'm certain I broke every traffic law in existence returning the subject of that experiment to the safety of her home; privacy be damned.

-Anyway, that was one scientific experiment gone completely awry.
+So, one scientific experiment a massive failure.
 Despite it all, I still have a great fondness for Black Tooth Pond.
-However terrified I might have been at the time, it didn't stop me from later on conducting all-new experiments in those woods, and I must say, they certainly contributed to my well-rounded education.
+However terrified I might have been at the time, it didn't stop me from conducting further experiments in those woods, all of which certainly contributed to my well-rounded education.